Skip to main content

 Getting Around

-The KC Streetcar is free and runs from River Market through downtown, the Crossroads, and toward the Country Club Plaza — the best way to hop between neighborhoods without a car; Arrowhead Stadium has no rail service, so use the official ConnectKC26 Stadium Direct shuttle buses on match days (about 20 minutes from downtown, round-trip tickets required).
+The KC Streetcar is free and runs from River Market through downtown, the Crossroads, and toward the Country Club Plaza.
+The best way to hop between neighborhoods without a car.
+Arrowhead Stadium has no rail service, so use the official ConnectKC26 Stadium Direct shuttle buses on match days (about 20 minutes from downtown, round-trip tickets required).

 Quick Tips